Did you know that November 3rd is National Cliché Day? No? Me either. But you know what they say, you learn something new every day.

 How often do you contribute to your plan at work?
 Most of us contribute with each paycheck.
 And what happens with that money inside our plan?
 It gets systematically invested buying more shares of the investment regardless of the price each time we contribute.
 The price could be down which means we buy more shares this week than we did last week when the price was higher.
 And that, friends, is a very good thing.
 Know why?

-Here’s the big secret…it doesn’t matter so much what the stock price is with dollar-cost averaging, the goal is to buy more shares.
-We want all the shares we can get our hands on so, it’s good thing when the price is lower because that means we can buy more shares.
+Here’s the big secret…it doesn’t matter so much what the stock price is with dollar-cost averaging because the goal is to buy more shares.
+We want all the shares we can get our hands on so, it’s a good thing when the price is lower (and we can buy more… it’s like a sale!).